 For complaints that are sent to the issuer from SSHIX, the issuer will be required to monitor the complaint via case management through the Carrier Connector.
 Cases received in any form will be input into the GI issuer portal for issuers to meet a resolution.

 Section 2.
 Meaningful Access

-45 CFR 155.205(c) specifies access standards for certain entities, including QHP issuers and web-brokers, and includes language access standards with respect to oral interpretation, written translation, the use of taglines indicating the availability of language services, and website translation.
+45 CFR 155.205(c) and ACA Section 1557 specifies access standards for QHP issuers, and includes language access standards with respect to oral interpretation, written translation, and website translation.